-- 1. Park on a level surface off the right-ofway and firmly set the parking brake. - 2.
+- Be sure to register the tire pressure sensor ID signal code whenever tires or wheels are changed (page 5-29). - 1.
+Park on a level surface off the right-ofway and firmly set the parking brake. - 2.
 Put a vehicle with an automatic transaxle in Park (P), a manual transaxle in Reverse (R) or 1, and turn off the engine. - 3.
 Turn on the hazard warning flasher. - 4.
 Have everyone get out of the vehicle and away from the vehicle and traffic. - 5.
-Remove the jack, tool, and spare tire (page 7-3). - Block the wheel diagonally opposite the flat tire.
+Remove the jack, tool, and spare tire (page 7-3). - 6.
+Block the wheel diagonally opposite the flat tire.
 When blocking a wheel, place a tire block both in front and behind the tire.

-When blocking a tire, use rocks or wood blocks of sufficient size to hold the tire in place.
+When blocking a tire, use rocks or wood blocks of sufficient size if possible to hold the tire in place.